cdp-mapsync/geosync-help/content/z-tools-app/setup-cloud-sql-connection.md

 ---
+title: Setup Cloud SQL Connection
 _template: new_doc
-title: "Setup Cloud SQL Connection"
 ---

 ### Connect to your SQL workflow database